-Formula Goblin Club gives Year 6 pupils the opportunity to build their very own functioning and drivable electric go-kart.
+Formula Goblin Club gives year 6 pupils the opportunity to build and compete with their very own functioning and drivable electric go-karts.

-The kart is assembled from kit-form, where the pupils split off into various teams to build the chassis, axles, steering mechanism and electrical system.
-The build introduces children to basic mechanics and on completion they have the opportunity to train and compete against other schools from across the country.
+The karts are assembled from kit-form, where the pupils split off into various teams to build the chassis, axles, steering mechanism and electrical system.
+The build introduces pupils to basic mechanics and, on completion, they have the opportunity to train and compete against other schools from across the country.

-The ‘TABinator’ (as the go-kart has been aptly named) may be frequently seen jetting about the school grounds as the pupils practise and train themselves up for the competitive events.
+The ‘TABinators’ (as the go-karts have been aptly named) may be frequently seen jetting about the school grounds as the pupils practise and train themselves up for competitions.

 At our first session of the Formula Goblin Club, Abi P, Louie, Gus, Samuel, Sam and I saw only the chassis of the go-kart built and we carried on the building process from there, in order to have built the TABinator (and have had a few practice drives each) in time for our first competition at the Portsmouth naval base.
 We all, including Mr Watson, thoroughly enjoyed building and test-driving the Goblin.
 The week before our first competition in Portsmouth, we had achieved our goal and had completely finished the go-kart.

 When we had all arrived at our first competition, we made our final checks of the Goblin: we greased the bearings and, making sure which race was first, slightly let down the tyres for the slalom so that they would have better grip.
 We pumped them up again for the drag races after we had finished the slalom.